ayush26sharma/Java-1/README.md

 ## Instructions

-* First you need to get yourself registered for Hacktoberfest.
+* First you need to get register for Hacktoberfest.
 [Signup](https://hacktoberfest.digitalocean.com/register) for the Hacktoberfest 2021

 * Now you can search for the available issues for Hacktoberfest on this [link](https://github.com/search?q=label%3Ahacktoberfest+state%3Aopen&type=Issues) and start fixing those and contributing.